spalit2025/research-mcp-server/README.md

 ### Development Guidelines
 - Follow PEP 8 style guidelines
-- Add tests for new functionality
+- Test your changes with MCP Inspector
 - Update documentation for any changes
 - Ensure MCP compatibility is maintained